 HOW IT WORKS

 Whether collected on paper via bubble-mark forms or online, IASystem manages the results in a central UW repository with multiple levels of security.
 For online evaluations, each IASystem coordinator has UW-NetID access to evaluations for each course.They specify which courses for each quarter, along with which evaluation form is to be used, whether evaluations are online or on paper, and when instructors will be able to view reports.
 They set open and close dates for online evaluations and request pre-printed cover sheets for evaluations using bubble sheets.
 Coordinators also distribute and collect the forms and pencils for paper evaluations.

 For online evaluations, IASystem then sends an email to the students in a course at their @uw.edu address.
 The email includes a link to the evaluation.
 Access to the evaluation is controlled by UW NetID, where only students enrolled in the course are allowed to respond and each student may respond only once.

 ALL results - online and paper:

-- are anonymous
+- are confidential

 - available to instructors only after the course ends and grades are submitted.

 Summary reports for each course are distributed to instructors, as well as directors and deans, by departmental administrators once the quarter ends.
 Reports for online evaluations include open-ended student comments.
-For paper evaluations, student comments are not captured digitally but returned on paper directly to the instructor.
+For paper evaluations, student comments are not captured digitally but returned on paper directly to the program.
 Please see the IASystem About page for more information on course evaluations at the University of Washington Tacoma.

 Note: Online evaluations standardly receive lower response rates, but richer feedback, than paper evaluations.
-To mitigate low response rate, standard practice is to send reminders and to offer incentives to students.
+To mitigate low response rate, standard practice is to send reminders and perhaps to offer incentives to students.
 Reminders are sent via the IASystem, but are most effective when coming from instructors.